MithrilJS/mithril.js/docs/promise.md

 A Promise is a mechanism for working with asynchronous computations.

-Mithril provides a polyfill when the environment does not support Promises.
+Mithril.js provides a polyfill when the environment does not support Promises.
 The polyfill can also be referenced specifically via `m.PromisePolyfill`.

 ---